 - In Alaska, RSV seasonality is less predictable, and the duration of RSV activity is often longer than the national average duration

-- Providers in these jurisdictions should consult state, local, or territorial guidance on timing of Beyfortus administration
+- Providers in these jurisdictions should consult state, local, or territorial guidance on the timing of Beyfortus administration

 Resources